improving/bwc_customer360/README.md

         └── start-kafka.sh          # script to run shadowtraffic, producing results to Kafka (configs required)
 ```

-### kafka-ops-team

-This repo (folder) holds the shared [Environment](https://docs.confluent.io/cloud/current/access-management/hierarchy/cloud-environments.html#environments-on-ccloud) configurations (think `development`, `staging`, `production`).
-All environments should be configured within this central ops-team space.

-> A Confluent Cloud environment contains Kafka clusters and deployed components, such as Connect, ksqlDB, and Schema Registry.
-You can define multiple environments in an organization, and there is no charge for creating or using additional environments.
-Different departments or teams can use separate environments to avoid interfering with each other.

-### kafka-product-team-{domain}
+### kafka-environment

-In organizations with domain-aligned teams, each team would have their own repo that manages their resources.

-Product Team Resources (things they can create) Include -
+This repo (folder) holds the Confluent Cloud infrastructure and resources required for this demo.
+We leverage [Terraform](https://developer.hashicorp.com/terraform) to deploy all of these resources with [Confluent provider](https://registry.terraform.io/providers/confluentinc/confluent/1.83.0)

+The following resources will automatically created to give you a fully featured environment:

+    * Environment
     * Clusters
     * Topics
     * Schemas
     * Flink Compute Pools
     * Service Accounts / ACLs
     * ... and more

-With an Environment in place, Product Teams are empowered to create their own systems.

 ### modules